adriangb/di/README.md

 This project aims to be a dependency injection toolkit, with a focus on providing the underlying dependency injection functionality for other libraries.

 In other words, while you could use this as a standalone dependency injection framework, you may find it to be a bit terse and verbose.

-There are also much more mature standalone dependency injection frameworks; I would recommend at least looking into [python-dependency-injector] since it is currently the most popular / widely used of the bunch.
+There are also much more mature standalone dependency injection frameworks:

+I would recommend at least looking into [python-dependency-injector] since it is currently the most popular / widely used of the bunch.

+Also, if you need no to use scopes, wirings and other advanced tools you can try [fast-depends] too.
+This project allows you to validate all function parameters by **pydantic** and use a **Depends** (same as [FastAPI]), that should be enought for the most widely cases.

 For more background, see our [docs].